Blog · Analysis · Last reviewed June 25, 2026

 The U.S. government guidance layer has also expanded.
 HHS updated its Screening Framework Guidance for Providers and Users of Synthetic Nucleic Acids in 2023.
 The guidance broadened attention from double-stranded DNA to synthetic nucleic acids more generally, including DNA and RNA, and addressed benchtop synthesis equipment as well as providers.
 It recommends screening orders for sequences of concern, verifying recipient legitimacy, maintaining records, and using cybersecurity and information-security practices.

 The 2024 federal Framework for Nucleic Acid Synthesis Screening turned that guidance into a procurement lever for federally funded life-sciences research.
-Rather than directly licensing every possible transaction, it pushes agencies and fund recipients toward providers and manufacturers that attest to implementing the framework.
+Rather than directly licensing every possible transaction, it pushed agencies and fund recipients toward providers and manufacturers that attest to implementing the framework.
 The Department of Energy, for example, issued a 2025 acquisition letter transmitting a contract clause requiring covered contractors to obtain synthetic nucleic acids or relevant devices from providers or manufacturers that attest to implementing the 2024 OSTP framework.
+Executive Order 14292 means that framework should now be read as a moving baseline: the policy question is how to make attestation comprehensive, scalable, verifiable, and enforceable.

 This is governance by purchase order.
 It is less dramatic than a ban and more concrete than a principle.
 If public money funds the research, the supply chain must pass through a screened channel.